-The measure passed during the Standing Committee's re-vote on validity, and the Committee then voted to recommend the measure for overall endorsement.
-This measure captures the percentage of patients, age = 18 and <80 at diagnosis, who have their first diagnosis of cancer (epithelial malignancy) that is lymph node positive and at AJCC stage III, whose primary tumor is of the colon and chemotherapy was recommended or administered within 4 months (120 days) of diagnosis.
-During the in-person measure evaluation meeting on February 26, 2020, the Committee discussed the scientific acceptability of the measure properties and expressed concerns with validity resulting in consensus not reached.
-During the post-comment call on July 13, 2020, the Committee reviewed and discussed the validity testing along with the relevant comments received.
-It was noted that the developer did not complete data element validity testing which is generally required for NQF maintenance measures.
-In this case, the developer did provide results and process for the validity testing conducted and a clear rationale for why the measure continues to be valid.
-The Committee reviewed this information and agreed this measure has high face validity and measure specifications were consistently implemented within the registry program.
-The Committee voted and this measure passed on validity.
+The Standing Committee voted to recommend the measure for overall endorsement.
+This measure captures the percentage of patients, age = 18 and <80 at diagnosis, who have their first diagnosis of cancer (epithelial malignancy) that is lymph node positive and at AJCC stage III, whose primary tumor is in the colon, and chemotherapy was recommended or administered within four months (120 days) of diagnosis.
+During the in-person measure evaluation meeting on February 26, 2020, the Standing Committee discussed the scientific acceptability of the measure.
+The Standing Committee noted that reliability was lower in hospitals with fewer than five cases per year.
+The developer agreed that case volume was primarily driving the testing results in that hospitals with more cases had greater reliability scores, and that performance variability across hospitals was factored into their results.
+For validity, the Standing Committee raised concern with the lack of empirical validity testing for the critical data elements.
+The developer commented that the Commission of Cancer (CoC) does not do any reabstraction to assess validity for this measure.
+While some Standing Committee members were agreeable to not having data element validity testing conducted, some had reservations passing this measure on validity when no empirical testing information was supplied.

-0384 Oncology: Medical and Radiation - Pain Intensity Quantified (PCPI): Recommended
+The Standing Committee did not reach consensus on validity.
+During the post comment call on July 13, 2020, the Standing Committee reviewed and discussed the validity testing along with the relevant comments received.
+It was noted that the developer did not complete data element validity testing but did provide results and process for the validity testing conducted and a clear rationale for why the measure continues to be valid.
+The Standing Committee reviewed this information and agreed this measure has high face validity and measure specifications were consistently implemented within the registry program.
+The Standing Committee voted, and this measure passed on validity.
+The Standing Committee noted that this measure has been in use for many years, and data elements are routinely collected during care delivery.
+They had no concerns with the feasibility of this measure.
+The Standing Committee also had no concerns with the use or usability of this measure.
+The Standing Committee further recommended this measure for endorsement, and the CSAC upheld the Standing Committee's recommendation.
+The Standing Committee also considered received one public comment during their evaluation of the measure, which expressed support for the measure's continued endorsement.

-Description: Percentage of patient visits, regardless of patient age, with a diagnosis of cancer currently receiving chemotherapy or radiation therapy in which pain intensity is quantified; Measure Type:
+#0384 Oncology: Medical and Radiation - Pain Intensity Quantified (PCPI): Endorsed

-Process; Level of Analysis: Clinician : Group/Practice, Clinician : Individual; Setting of Care: Other, Outpatient Services; Data Source: Registry Data
+Description: Percentage of patient visits, regardless of patient age, with a diagnosis of cancer currently receiving chemotherapy or radiation therapy in which pain intensity is quantified.
+Measure Type: Process; Level of Analysis: Clinician : Group/Practice, Clinician : Individual; Setting of Care: Other, Outpatient Services; Data Source: Registry Data